ProPhycient5/Important_Frontend_dev/Compare_prev_and_current_State.md

     ```
     - The line within the useEffect function updates the `current` property of the `ref` object to `value`.
     - Custom hook is initially invoked, the value is 0.
-In this current flow, remember usePrevious has only been called once with the initial value of 0.
+In this current flow, remember `usePrevious` has only been called once with the initial value of 0.
     - In this case, the value is `0`.
 In this current flow, remember `usePrevious` has only been called once with the initial value of `0`.

 ![useRef_8](https://user-images.githubusercontent.com/71059909/210615191-02788c5b-7c4d-4293-af7c-7fad89208fd4.JPG)

-8.
+8. Now, <kbd>ref</kbd> holds the value 0.
+When the <kbd>count</kbd> within the app is updated from 0 to 1, or to a new count, the app will run this piece of code again.

+9. <kbd>usePrevious</kbd> Hook is invoked with the new state value <kbd>1</kbd>.
+Then, the return statement is evaluated, returning <kbd>ref.current</kbd> as <kbd>0</kbd>, not <kbd>1</kbd> because the <kbd>ref</kbd> object isn’t updated yet.
+10. So, <kbd>ref.current</kbd> has previous value before the <kbd>useEffect</kbd> was triggered that is <kbd>0</kbd>.
+The return statement of the component is equally evaluated with the previous value successfully returned.
+11. When the component is rendered completely, the <kbd>useEffect</kbd> is invoked within the <kbd>usePrevious</kbd> hook and updated with the value of <kbd>1</kbd>.
+Similaely, the cycle continues.
+This is the path how we have access of the previous value of a state variable using <kbd>usePrevious</kbd>.

+#### The Key takeaways from the above explanation how we access previous state value:
+a.
+The <kbd>ref</kbd> object will always return the same value held in <kbd>ref.current</kbd>, except when it is explicitly updated.
+b. <kbd>useEffect</kbd> is only called after the component is rendered with the previous value.
+Then only the <kbd>ref</kbd> object is updated within useEffect.